 In this environment of Volatility, Uncertainty, Complexity and Ambiguity (VUCA) it is either Growth or Extinction!!

-Learn from large corporates and Startups to put yourself on the path to an annual revenue of 1000 Cr.
+Learn from large corporations and Startups to put yourself on the path to annual revenue of 1000 Cr.

 Large Companies: Record high revenue growth on an ever-expanding base.
 Their focus on continuous growth enables them to aim bigger and better.

 Start-ups: Call themselves the future unicorns and believe that they are large companies waiting to happen.

 SME: Need to “Believe” and target for 30-50-100% growth YOY as the base is relatively small.
 Aim to outperform the industry standard for growth as yours is a smaller base.
 The scope for accessing new markets are much higher for SMEs.

 Large Companies: Focus on maximising scale by investing in market penetration, product development and diversification.

 Start-ups: Invest heavily on two key areas fundamental for growth – product development and brand building.

 SME: Invest in Growth areas.
 Do not bucket investment under expenses.
 The saving mind-set, taken too far, can curtail growth.
 Planned investments in growth factors like customer acquisition will propel the organisation into a different trajectory.

 Large Companies: Opt for equity as they prefer creating more owners, bring in more knowledge, share the risk as well as the returns.
 In return, they are happy to share ownership and profits.